22 Oct 18

 Among the many prescription methods and treatments for psoriasis, there are non-prescription treatments that can provide relief as well.

 Coal tar is a by-product of the production of coal gas and coke from coal.
 It is a dark, thick liquid that has both medical and industrial uses.
 Coal tar can be applied directly to the affected area.
 Many psoriasis sufferers find relief when using coal tar as a supplement to another treatment like phototherapy.

 Salicylic acid is also another popular non-prescription treatment for psoriasis.
 Salicylic acid is considered a peeling agent and works by causing the skin to shed its outer layer.
 This treatment can be very beneficial for psoriasis sufferers, as it helps to soften and calm inflammatory skin.

 Using moisturizers designed to help with psoriasis can help to relieve symptoms for psoriasis sufferers as well.
 Many lotions on the market even include ingredients like salicylic acid, coal tar, and anti-oxidants to soften and calm the skin, while simultaneously preventing further flare-ups.

 Why Prosoria Works

 Most of the non-prescription treatments are single products containing coal tar, salicylic acid or are simple moisturizers.
-Prosoria is the first once-daily 3-step psoriasis treatment system.
-The reason Prosoria works so well for psoriasis sufferers is because of our clinical strength 3-step system that uses individual products that target specific symptoms.
+Prosoria is the first once-psoriasis treatment system.
+The reason Prosoria works so well for psoriasis sufferers is because of our combination treatment system that uses individual products that target specific symptoms.

 Our daily psoriasis treatment system treats, softens, and restores the appearance of psoriatic skin.
 This effective treatment system works to relieve psoriasis symptoms including scaling, flaking, itching, redness, and irritation.
 You can feel confident knowing that Prosoria is effective at relieving your symptoms, while also helping to prevent recurrence.